Geometric generation of the wrapped Fukaya category of Weinstein manifolds and sectors: Introduction

 In the relative case (i.e. for sectors) our main result is the following.
 We refer to Section \ref{subsec:sectors} for the definition of the terminology used in the statement. \begin{thm} The wrapped Fukaya category of the Weinstein sector $(S, \theta, \mathfrak{f})$ is generated by the Lagrangian cocore planes of its completion $(W, \theta_W, \mathfrak{f}_W)$ and by the spreading of the Lagrangian cocore planes of its belt $(F, \theta_F, \mathfrak{f}_F)$. \end{thm} \begin{rem} Exact Lagrangian submanifolds are often enriched with some extra structure: Spin structures, grading or local systems.
 We ignore them for simplicity, but the same arguments carry over also when that extra structure is considered. \end{rem}

 Generators of the wrapped Fukaya category are known in many particular cases.
 We will not try to give a comprehensive overview of the history of this recent but active subject because we would not be able to make justice to everybody who has contributed to it.
 However, it is important to mention that F. Bourgeois, T. Ekholm and Y. Eliashberg in \cite{EffectLegendrian} sketch a proof that the Lagrangian cocore discs split-generate the wrapped Fukaya category of a Weinstein manifold of finite type.
-Split-generation is a weaker notion than generation, but is sufficient for most applications.
-Unfortunately however, Bourgeois, Ekholm and Eliashberg's proposed proof relies on their Legendrian surgery formula, whose analytic details are still in progress.
-Most generation results so far, including that of Bourgeois, Ekholm and Eliashberg, rely on Abouza{\"\i}d's split-generation criterion \cite{AbouzaidGeneration}.
+Split-generation is a weaker notion than generation, which is sufficient for most applications, but not for all; see for example \cite{LazarevGeomAlgPres}.
+Moreover, Bourgeois, Ekholm and Eliashberg's proposed proof relies on their Legendrian surgery formula, whose analytic details { are} not complete ({see \cite{EkholmCurve} for recent development in that direction).}

+Most generation results so far, including that of Bourgeois, Ekholm and Eliashberg, rely on Abouzaid's split-generation criterion \cite{AbouzaidGeneration}.
 On the contrary, our proof is more direct and similar in spirit to Seidel's proof in \cite{Seidel_Fukaya} that the Lagrangian thimbles generate the Fukaya-Seidel category of a Lefschetz fibration or to Biran and Cornea's cone decomposition of Arnol'd type Lagrangian cobordisms \cite{BirCo2}.
 Theorems \ref{main} and \ref{main-sectors} have been proved independently also by Ganatra, Pardon and Shende in \cite[Theorem 1.9]{GanatraPardonShende2}.

 A product of Weinstein manifolds is a Weinstein manifold.
 Therefore, by applying Theorem \ref{main} to the diagonal in a twisted product, and using results of S. Ganatra \cite{Ganatra} and Y. Gao \cite{Gao-product}, we obtain the following result. \begin{thm} Let $(W, \theta, \mathfrak{f})$ be a Weinstein manifold of finite type.
 Let ${\mathcal D}$ the full $A_\infty$ subcategory of ${\mathcal WF}(W, \theta)$ whose objects are the Lagrangian cocore planes.
 Then the open-closed map